TinaSoltanian/Handy-SQL-queries/README.md

 this script will search for the columns containing the search value if you looking for the exact value just remove the % SET @SearchStr2 = QUOTENAME( '<Search string here>' ,'''')

+  * FindValueInDatabase
+  This query will search the whole database for the column name

+  Use the satabase first.
+  Then put the column name in the where clause

+  where COLUMN_NAME LIKE '%Column name%

+  The result will be
+  [Database name].[dbo].[table name], column name, prepared query for getting data from that table